jennie6151/cookbook/README.md

 <a name="overview"></a>
 ## Overview
 ### What is this website for?
-This is a site that allows users to search and add recipes.
+This is a site that allows users to create, read, update and delete recipes.

 ### What does this website do?
 This website is motivated by the brief provided by [The Code Institute](https://codeinstitute.net/) and uses the criteria supplied.
 It was imperative that I create a site that helps users to: